change the way you think,

 Our specialists collaborate to provide whole-person care that combines appropriate treatments for any stage of life – from infants to mature adults.
-These may include therapy, nutrition services, medical interven-tions, and life tools.
+These may include therapy, nutrition services, sensorimotor interventions, and life tools.

-The BHC helps navigate your transitions in care including stepping in and stepping out of services.
+The BHCA BHC is our special team member who helps guide and support your care across providers.
+Think of the BHC as your personal go-to care advocate and motivator! helps navigate your transitions in care including stepping in and stepping out of services.
 We provide guidance through each step, adding life tools, wellness classes, and specialty support as needed.

 meet the psychology team